 Dr. Richard Besser, M.D., is ABC News' Chief Health and Medical Editor.
-In this role, he provides medical analysis and commentary for all ABC News broadcasts and platforms, including "World News with Diane Sawyer," "Good Morning America" and "Nightline."
+In this role, he provides medical analysis and commentary for all ABC News broadcasts and platforms, including "World News Tonight with David Muir," "Good Morning America" and "Nightline."
 In 2011 he led ABC's global health coverage, "Be the Change: Save a Life," reporting on health issues from seven different countries.

 Dr. Besser came to ABC News in 2009 from the Centers for Disease Control and Prevention (CDC), where he served as Acting Director for the CDC from January to June 2009, during which time he led the CDC's response to the H1N1 influenza pandemic.
 He also served as director of the Coordinating Office for Terrorism Preparedness and Emergency Response.
 In that role, he was responsible for all of the CDC's public health emergency preparedness and emergency response activities.

 Dr. Besser began his career at the CDC in 1991 in the Epidemic Intelligence Service working on the epidemiology of food-borne diseases.
 Following this, beginning in 1993, he served for five years on the faculty of the University of California, San Diego as the pediatric residency director.
 While in San Diego he worked for the county health department on the control of pediatric tuberculosis.
 He returned to CDC in 1998, where he served in various capacities, including as epidemiology section chief in the Respiratory Diseases Branch; acting chief of the Meningitis and Special Pathogens Branch in the National Center for Infectious Disease; and as medical director of "Get Smart: Know When Antibiotics Work," the CDC's national campaign to promote appropriate antibiotic use in the community.